AdobeDocs/experience-cloud.en/help/website-implementation/pages/index.md

 1. Get a text editor in which you can make changes to the sample html page.
 (If you don't have one, we recommend trying [Brackets](http://brackets.io/))
 1. Bookmark the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html)

+>[!NOTE] You might find it easier to complete this tutorial with the We.Retail site open in Chrome, while you read this tutorial and complete the Launch interface steps in a different browser.

 Let's get started!

 [Next "Create a Launch Property" >](launch.md)